 Are all bamboo created equal?

-No–there are thousands of different species of bamboo.
+No. There are more than two-thousand different species of bamboo!
 Some are super-strong, some flimsy and flexible.
 Some species are native to arid climates, while others need heat and humidity to grow properly.
 Species like our incredible Tam Vong can be used to build scaffolding, bridges, and trusses, while others are purely ornamental and should not be used structurally.
 Some species are even edible!

 Where do you get your bamboo?